 Genius constructor Harold Edgerton developed a high-speed camera to catch the changing matter in nuclear explosions.
 He called his device a rapatronic camera, and it changed the whole thing.
 Being able to capture a millisecond moment, Edgerton created a complete set of shots, earlier impossible to see: bullet hitting the apple or card, milk droplet falling on the table, catching the whole motion of the tennis player, etc. For his hobby, he got the nickname “Papa Flash,” “Doc”: Edgerton used the stroboscope prototype connected to a camera shutter which allowed him to obtain magnificent historical photos.
 Milk Drop Coronet is one of the very first stop-motion photographs, on which he perfected the method.

 47. Guerillero heroico, Alberto Korda, 1960.

-The image of young Che Guevara captured by personal Castro’s photographer Alberto Korda became a symbol of revolution.
-At the moment of shooting Che Guevara, Korda was making the report for newspaper Revolución about La Coubre explosion, and these photos weren’t unusual for the publisher.
-Seven years later, when Che was murdered in Bolivia, it was used as an image of a heroic partisan.
-The cult of Che as a riot hero spread worldwide, and this photo, alongside poster stylization made by Jim Fitzpatrick’s, became a cultural symbol and heavily commercialized icon.
+The image of young Che Guevara captured by personal Castro’s photographer Alberto Korda became a revolution symbol.
+At the moment of shooting Che Guevara, Korda was making the newspaper Revolución about the La Coubre explosion, and these photos weren’t unusual for the publisher.
+When Che was murdered in Bolivia, seven years later, it was used as an image of a heroic partisan.
+The cult of Che as a riot hero spread worldwide, and this photo, alongside poster stylization made by Jim Fitzpatrick’s, became a cultural symbol, one of the best-spread historical photos and heavily commercialized icon.